txoof/epdlib/README.md

 # epdlib
 EpdLib is a library for creating dynamically scaled screen layouts for frame-buffered devices such as e-paper/e-ink displays.
 Complex layouts are defined as image or text blocks.
 Using epdlib blocks makes it trivial to develop for different disiplay resolutions as layouts are aware of thier resolution and scale the blocks dynamically to match the available area.

+## Dependencies
+Python Modules:
+* Pillow
+    - System dependencies for Pillow:
+        * libopenjp2-7
+        * libtiff5
+* RPi.GPIO
+* spidev
+    - ensure SPI is enabled on the pi
+* waveshare-epd
+    - this is for interacting with waveshare epaper displays and is not strictly needed to use the Block and Layout objects.
+    - see [notes](#Notes) below for installation instructions

 **Modules:**
 * Block - image and text blocks that can be assembed into a final layout
 * Layout - generate dynamic layouts from Blocks